New Japan Pro-Wrestling: Post-COVID and new partnerships (2022–present)

 On October 1, 2022, NJPW's founder Antonio Inoki died from systemic transthyretin amyloidosis at age 79.
 On January 4, 2023, NJPW held their Wrestle Kingdom 17 event in Inoki's honor.

 In October 2023, NJPW and sister promotion World Wonder Ring Stardom established the Asia Pacific Pro-Wrestling Alliance, an interpromotional governing body that seeks to connect wrestling promotions across Asia.
 On January 5, 2024, the alliance was renamed the Asia-Pacific Federation of Wrestling (APFW).
 The inaugural event sanctioned by APFW, NJPW's Wrestling World in Taiwan, took place on April 14 in Taipei.

 In early December 2023, NJPW was announced as a founding member of the United Japan Pro-Wrestling (UJPW) alliance.
 The inaugural UJPW event took place on May 6, 2024, in the Nippon Budokan arena.
 On December 23, NJPW announced that Takami Ohbari had stepped down as the promotion's president, with Hiroshi Tanahashi replacing him as NJPW president and representative director.

 On April 23, 2024, NJPW announced that it would fully acquire sister promotion World Wonder Ring Stardom on June 28.
 The acquisition was completed on June 28, with Stardom Co., Ltd. becoming a subsidiary of NJPW.

+Acquisition by TV Asahi and CyberAgent

+On May 27, 2026, Bushiroad announced that it would sell its NJPW shares to CyberAgent and previous minority shareholder TV Asahi.

+As a result of this sale NJPW would become a subsidiary of TV Asahi.

+Of Bushiroad's 10,500,400 shares (70%), 3,550,200 shares are being transferred to TV Asahi and 6,950,200 shares are being transferred to CyberAgent.

+This increases TV Asahi previous stake from 3,400,000 to 6,950,200 shares.
+The sale concluded on June 30, 2026.